getindiekit/indiekit/docs/contributing.md

 ## Submitting a fix

-If you spot something that’s broken and are able to supply a fix, you can [fork the project](https://github.com/getindiekit/indiekit/fork) and create a pull request.
+If you spot something that’s broken and can supply a fix, you can [fork the project](https://github.com/getindiekit/indiekit/fork) and create a pull request.
 See [setting up a local development environment](#setting-up-a-local-development-environment) to get started.

 Commit messages for fixes should be prefixed with `fix:`, for example:

-`fix: don’t throw error if user signed in`
+`fix: don’t throw error if a user is signed in`

 If a fix affects a specific module, include the name of the module in the commit message, for example: